Deathkiller (band)

+Members

-Deathkiller features singer/guitarist Matt McIntosh, bassist Christina Chiaramonte and drummer Anthony Realbuto.
+Deathkiller featured singer/guitarist Matt McIntosh, bassist Christina Chiaramonte and drummer Anthony Realbuto.
 In January 2007, longtime friend Ian McFarland of Boston hardcore quartet, Blood for Blood assumed bass duties while Chiaramonte took an extended hiatus for undisclosed reasons.
 Chiaramonte returned to the band in August 2007.

+History

 Deathkiller played their final show in the winter of 2008.

 In a 2010 interview with Vista Fanzine, McIntosh stated that he felt that the band had run its course and that their message was specific to the Bush era.